 The available settings are described in the subtopics below.

-Application name defines the prefix of the generated XSLT file or the name of the generated Java, C#, or C++ application.
+Application name defines the prefix of the generated XSLT file.

 This check box affects all paths in mapping components, except paths to external library files (e.g., XSLT libraries).
-The check box defines whether the file paths should be relative or absolute in the generated program code, in MapForce Server Execution files (.mfx) and in mapping functions deployed to FlowForce Server.
+The check box defines whether the file paths should be relative or absolute in the generated program code.
 For more information, see Paths in Various Execution Environments.

 This check box is applicable when the mapping language is either XQuery (available in MapForce Professional and Enterprise editions) or XSLT.
 This option is typically useful if your mapping references an XSLT or XQuery library, and you plan to generate XSLT or XQuery files from the mapping.
 Select this check box if you want the library paths to be relative to the directory of the generated XSLT or XQuery code.
 If the check box is not selected, the library paths will be absolute in the generated XSLT or XQuery code.
 See also Library paths in generated code.